matomo-org/developer-documentation/docs/marketplace-http-api.md

 * Version 1: Initial version
 * Version 2: Also returns paid plugins and / or hidden plugins (when authenticated via access token)

-To set a version for an API call define the respecting verion right after the endpoint.
+To set a version for an API call define the respecting version right after the endpoint.
 For example:

 * https://plugins.matomo.org/api/1.0
 * https://plugins.matomo.org/api/2.0